SherlockPsy/Life/TOTAL_PLAN.md

 0. Purpose
 A deployed place exists where invocations are possible and nothing about life is implied.

-Nothing is assumed.
-Nothing becomes real unless it is written.
+Written text is the only reality.
+Written does not mean rendered.

-Objective time exists and advances, but time never decides outcomes.
+Objective time exists and advances continuously, but time never decides outcomes.
 If nothing is written, the authoritative record does not change.

 1. Allowed invocations (HTTP surface)
 1.1 GET /health
+- Purpose: confirm reachability only.

-2. Response truth — GET /health
+2. Response truth
+2.1 GET /health
-- HTTP 200
+- Must return HTTP 200.
-- JSON:
+- Must return JSON body with exactly these keys:
   - ok: true
   - service_time_utc: string (ISO 8601)
+  - version: string (git commit hash or tag)

 3. Behavioural constraints
 - /health must not write.
+- /health must not read the authoritative record.
+- /health must not read summaries.
-- /health must not read any stored text.
+- /health must not read private ledgers.
-- /health must not access stored text.
+- /health must not infer or invent facts.

 4. Failure posture
-5.1 If /health fails:
+4.1 If /health fails:
 - HTTP 500
-- JSON:
+- JSON body with exactly these keys:
   - ok: false
   - error: "unavailable"

-6. Proof by curl
+5. Proof by curl
 curl -i "$BASE/health"

-7. Forbidden forever at this milestone
+6. Forbidden forever at this milestone
 - No seed data
 - No test writes
 - No background simulation or hidden state evolution
 - No time-driven outcome engine (time is context only)
+- No semantic schedulers (no “because it is 9am, force breakfast”)
+- No director logic

 ================================================================================
 EXECUTION CANON — MILESTONE 1 — YOU CAN SPEAK TO REBECCA